DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch01/Data-Science-and-Python.md

  In many respects, the world now views the data scientist as either an adjunct to a developer or as a new type of developer.

  From a business perspective, the necessity of fusing data science and application development is obvious.

+ #### Working with a multipurpose, simple and efficient language

+ Python libraries are its main selling point; however, Python offers more than reuisable code.

+ Python supports four different coding styles:

+ * Functional: Treats every statement as a mathematical equation and avoids any form of state of mutable data.
+The main advantage of this approach is having no side effects to consider.
+In additino, this coding style lends itself better than others to parallel processing because there is not state to consider.
+Many developers prefer this coding style for recursion and for lambda calculus.
+ * Imperative: Performs comutations as a direct change to program state.
+ * Object-oriented: Relies on data fields that are treated as objects and manipulated only through prescribed methods.
+Python doesn't fully support this coding form because it can't implement features such as data hiding.
+ * Procedural: Treats tasks as step-by-step iterations where common tasks are placed in functions that are called as needed.
+This coding style favors iteration, sequencing, selection, and modularization.